 Results

+Stock status

 Simulation model dynamics

-We found that 2016 recruitment is a main driver of fishery outcomes in the simulations.
+We found that 2016 recruitment, estimated to be between X and Y, is a main driver of fishery outcomes in the simulations.
 The simulated dynamics over the next 10 years were markedly different under the two scenairos.
 Under the hiRec2016 scenario, we see the spawning biomass increasing rapidly over the first 5 years of the projection period, after which the large year class is recruited to the fishery and fished down (Figure 1).
 As the large 2016 year class is fished down, biomass trends towards BMSY under the feedback harvest MPs, or further up towards unfished, however at a reduced rate, under the No Fishing MP.
 In contrast, the biomass increases on average over the whole projection, albeit much more slowly, under the simRec2016 scenario (Figure 2).
 This less optimistic growth is a result of lower on average stochastic recruitment in 2016.

 Management Procedure Evaluation Results

-We combin the results from the five reference set OMs and the five robustness set OMs MP performance posterior density estimates at the centres of their posterior samples (Table 2).
+We generated weighted ensemble predictions of MP performance by combing the results from the five reference set OMs and the five robustness set OMs where MP performance was weighted by posterior density estimates at the centres of their posterior samples (Table 2).
 We present the averaged MP performance from the weighted productivity and biomass scenarios only in the main body of the text, and only the MPs based on the tuned surplus production model AM.

-Although the empirical and difference model MPs promising results, we did not tune them to meet fishery objectives.
-This was because surplus production model able to meet all fishery objectives with minimal tuning, and extensive MP development was outside of the scope of .
+Although the empirical and delay difference model MPs showed promising results, we did not tune them to meet fishery objectives.
+This was because MPs that used a surplus production model for the assessment method were able to meet all fishery objectives with minimal tuning, and extensive MP development was outside of the scope of this Science Response.

 Reference set hiRec2016

-Given the optimistic recruitment in the reference set of operating models, all MPs conservation objectives 1 through 3 (Table 4). of harvest being below the previous TAC floor of 1.992 kt over the next 10 years was at most 2.65 %, and the average catch over the next 10 years ranged 3.kt 4.kt.
+Given the optimistic recruitment in the reference set of operating models, all MPs considered were predicted to meet conservation objectives 1 through 3 (Table 4).
+The probability of harvest being below the previous TAC floor of 1.992 kt over the next 10 years was at most 2.65 %, and the average catch over the next 10 years ranged from 3.70 kt to 4.51 kt.

 Robustness set simRec2016